 Many of you have written to ask for tips on makeup and hairstyles that respect our changing faces.
 I am sharing my step by step routine with you here.

-Permanent makeup, fillers, and plastic surgery are not options I am considering.
+Permanent makeup, fillers, Botox, and plastic surgery are not options I am considering.
 I don’t mind the character and expression lines that my face has developed over the years.
 I firmly believe that healthy eating, lots of water and regular exercise are the best beauty routines one can follow.

 I stopped coloring my hair after my fiftieth birthday and found a great stylist who gives me a softly layered bob that frames and slims my roundish face.
 Ask your stylist for a cut that works with the natural tendency of your hair and one that complements the shape of your face.
 A good stylist will also consider if your style is complementary to the size and shape of your body.
 For example, a petite woman peering out from a huge bush of long hair is not in balance with her proportions.